InformaticsMatters/squonk/openshift/ansible/README.md

 If using NFS, it is correctly configured with appropriate disk provisioning ready for each PV that expects a volume - the Ansible playbooks do not setup NFS.

+## MiniShift considerations
+While it's a work-in-progress, support for MiniShift is available.

+Essentially you need to setup a suitable `setenv.sh` (and source it) and then run the `minishift` playbook to prepare the cluster before running the above Squonk plays.

+With MiniShift running you should be able to do a one-time preparation of MiniShift with: -

+    ansible-playbook playbooks/minishift/prepare.yaml